BambooHR runs your office HR fine, then falls apart the week your Norwich farm takes on 80 pickers

 Exactly what you get

 HR software that treats your seasonal surge as normal: bulk onboarding with right-to-work verification, daily rosters that flex with the weather, and payroll that handles piece-rate and hourly together.
 Your salaried core and your harvest workforce live in one system with an audit trail that survives an inspection.
-It integrates with your accounting software and time-and-attendance hardware, and feeds business intelligence dashboards so you see labour cost against yield.
+It integrates with your accounting software and time-and-attendance hardware, and feeds business intelligence (BI) dashboards so you see labour cost against yield.
 For the wider operation it connects naturally to your ERP (Enterprise Resource Planning) and inventory management software so labour, harvest, and finance reconcile.

 How to choose a developer in Norwich